Linear regression and its inference on noisy network-linked data

 Table~\ref{tab:model-compare} gives a high-level comparison between the proposed model and two popular benchmark regression models (discussed previously) in three aspects: the flexibility of modeling social effects, the availability of an inference method, and the provable robustness to the network perturbation.
 The model we introduced in this paper is the only one of the three which renders all of the desired properties.

 The rest of the paper is organized as follows.
 Section~\ref{sec:model} introduces our model and the corresponding statistical inference algorithm.
-Section~\ref{secsec:generic-inference} and Section~\ref{sec:theory} are devoted to our main theoretical results; the generic theory for model estimation consistency and the asymptotic inference is given in Section~\ref{secsec:generic-inference}; then, under the random network modeling framework, detailed discussions of the technical requirement are introduced in Section~\ref{sec:theory}; although our focus is primarily on using the adjacency matrix as our network data, it is shown in Section~\ref{sec:Laplacian} that the Laplacian matrix can also be used effectively for the inference task.
+Section~\ref{secsec:generic-inference} and Section~\ref{sec:theory} are devoted to our main theoretical results; the generic theory for model estimation consistency and the asymptotic inference is given in Section~\ref{secsec:generic-inference}; then, under the random network modeling framework, detailed discussions of the technical requirement are introduced in Section~\ref{sec:theory}.
 Extensive simulation experiments are given in Section~\ref{sec:sim} to verify our theory and compare our method with a few benchmark methods mentioned above.
-Section~\ref{sec:data} demonstrates the usefulness of the proposed method in analyzing the gender and racial effects on social activities among adolescents.
-Conclusive remarks and future directions are discussed in Section~\ref{sec:conclusion}.
+Section~\ref{sec:conflict} demonstrates the usefulness of the proposed method in analyzing a study about the effects of educational workshops on reducing school conflicts.
+Concluding remarks and future directions are discussed in Section~\ref{sec:conclusion}.
 Extended theoretical results, proofs, additional experiments and data analysis are given as appendix in the supplementary material.